-Halloween is here, despite the nor’easter that we had this weekend.
-It feels like we should be getting ready for Christmas rather than trick-or-treating.
-Nevertheless, it is the season…for Halloween, that is, and while the kids may be munching on loads of sugar and chocolate, you can be enjoying your own Halloween treats that just happen to be a little healthier for you.
+Halloween is nearly here, and while the kids may be munching on loads of sugar and chocolate, you can be enjoying your own Halloween treats that just happen to be a little healthier for you.
+Check out these healthy Halloween foods.

-Carotenoids.
 There’s a reason that pumpkins are orange, and it’s not because it’s Halloween.
-Orange pumpkins get their rich color from carotenoids such as beta-carotene, lutein, and zeaxanthin.
+Orange pumpkins get their rich color from carotenoids such as beta-carotene, lutein and zeaxanthin.
 Carotenoids help to fight harmful free radicals in the body.
 Lutein and zeaxanthin help to protect against macular degeneration and cataracts.

-Minerals.
-Magnesium, zinc, copper, and potassium are just a few of the minerals in pumpkin.
+Magnesium, zinc, copper and potassium are just a few of the minerals in pumpkin.
 Suffice it to say that we need all of these.

 Eating pumpkin seeds may help to lower blood cholesterol and reduce inflammation in the body.
 In fact, pumpkin seeds have been linked with reducing symptoms of arthritis.

-Nutrient breakdown.
-Two tablespoons of pumpkin seeds contain about 140 calories, 4 grams of carbohydrate, 12 grams of fat, 9 grams of protein, 1 gram of fiber.
+Two tablespoons of pumpkin seeds contain about 140 calories, 4 grams of carbohydrate, 12 grams of fat, 9 grams of protein, and 1 gram of fiber.

 October is “National Popcorn Poppin’ Month,” and while you may not read this until November, you can still enjoy popcorn any time of the year.
 Popcorn sometimes gets a bad rap, and we can probably thank the movie theaters for that: Movie popcorn may taste good, but it’s doused with fat and salt.
 It’s easy enough to make your own popcorn at home, and you might be surprised at how healthy it can be.
 Here’s what you might not know about popcorn: